 In large part, because if issues arise after a testator’s death, there are no witnesses who can speak to important concerns that may arise.
 While the handwriting on the will may exactly match the handwriting of the testator (and thus leave no doubt that the testator actually wrote the will), who can verify that the testator was not experiencing undue duress when writing the will?

 As an extreme example, was the beneficiary of the will was pointing a gun at the head of the testator, telling her exactly what to write?
 Or was the testator drunk or under the influence of drugs, and did not appreciate what they were doing?
 Or was the testator experiencing a cognitive medical event?

 Because of these possibilities – extreme as they may be – Massachusetts courts won’t provide validity to holographic wills because there are no witnesses that can address these types of issues.

 What Happens When a Will is Not Valid in Massachusetts?

-In the case of a holographic will, or another case in which a “will” deemed to be invalid, the courts will first attempt to determine whether another valid will exists that has not been revoked.
-If there is such a will, then that will governs the distribution of the estate.
+In the case of a holographic will, or another case in which a “will” is deemed to be invalid, the courts will first attempt to determine whether another valid will exists that has not been revoked.
+If there is such a will, then that will govern the distribution of the estate.